 - Less work than other models – When you use dropshipping or Fulfillment By Amazon (FBA), reselling is easy as you don’t have to handle the products or shipping.
-A dropshipping manager or Fulfillment by Amazon order routing software will make the process even easier.
+A dropshipping automation software or FBA order routing software will make the process even easier.

 - Quick cash flow – You can start selling items quickly, with little or no marketing, as long as your pricing is appealing.

 - No personal branding – Selling products that are already established in the market allows for very little personal branding.